Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

-In Fig.~\ref{fig:awgn_channel_sinr}, we plot the SINR evolution for OLLA and LTSLA.
-UTS does not estimate the channel SINR and is therefore not included in this plot.
+The OLLA and LTS algorithms explicitly estimate the channel SINR.
+In Fig.~\ref{fig:awgn_channel_sinr}, we plot the SINR evolution for these algorithms.
 Solid lines denote the mean SINR across the experimental runs and the dotted lines denote a single standard deviation distance from the mean.
-Here, OLLA with a small step size (cyan curves) is observed to gradually converge towards the true channel SINR and simultaneously reduce the SINR estimation variance.
-The larger OLLA step size configuration (blue curves) has a large residual SINR variance and poor convergence to the true channel SINR.
-In the case of LTSLA (red curves), the SINR estimate is highly uncertain at the beginning of the experiment.
-However, the SINR estimate concentrates around the true channel SINR fairly quickly by exploiting OLM for Bayesian SINR probability updates.
-LTSLTA also has a stable performance around the true channel SINR.
+Here, OLLA is observed to gradually converge towards the true channel SINR and simultaneously reduce the SINR estimation variance.
+In the case of LTS (red curves), the SINR estimate is highly uncertain at the beginning of the experiment.
+However, the SINR estimate quickly concentrates around the true channel SINR.